Blake's 7 (audio drama): Series 2 (2014 - 2015)

-A second series consisting of six 60 minute episodes were released monthly from November 2014 to April 2015.
-They are set during season C of the TV series, some time after "Rumours of Death" following on from the Liberator Chronicles volumes 3 and 9.
+A second series consisting of six 60-minute episodes were released monthly from November 2014 to April 2015.
+They are set during season C of the TV series, some time after "Rumours of Death" and following on from the Liberator Chronicles volumes 3 and 9.
 A story arc running across the six episodes concerns the disappearance and subsequent search for Dayna.
-It sees the return of Tom Chadbon as Del Grant who appeared in the season B episode "Countdown".
+It sees the return of Tom Chadbon as Del Grant, who originally appeared in the season B episode "Countdown".

 Series 3: The Spoils of War (2017)

-A third series, titled "The Spoils of War", consisting of four 60 minute episodes was released as a boxset in July 2017.
+A third series, titled "The Spoils of War", consisting of four 60-minute episodes was released as a boxset in July 2017.
 They are set during season C of the TV series, with the first two episodes taking place after "Powerplay" and the third and fourth episodes set after "Rumours of Death".
 The role of Dayna, played by Josette Simon in the TV series, has been recast with Yasmin Bannerman.

 Series 4: Crossfire (2017 - 2018)

-The fourth series, titled "Crossfire", consisting of twelve 60 minute episodes was released across 3 box sets from October 2017 to April 2018.
+The fourth series, titled "Crossfire" - consisting of twelve 60-minute episodes - was released across 3 box sets from October 2017 to April 2018.
 They are set during season C of the TV series, between "Death-Watch" and "Terminal".
 A story arc running across the twelve episodes concerns the attempts of Servalan's predecessor to regain the presidency of the Federation.